cubefs/cubefs-helm/README.md

 ## Config Monitoring System (optional)

-Monitor daemons are started if the cluster is deployed with chubaofs-helm.
-ChubaoFS uses Consul, Prometheus and Grafana to construct the monitoring system.
+Monitor daemons are started if the cluster is deployed with cubefs-helm.
+Cubefs uses Consul, Prometheus and Grafana to construct the monitoring system.

 Accessing the monitor dashboard requires Kubernetes Ingress Controller.
 In this example, the [Nginx Ingress](https://github.com/kubernetes/ingress-nginx) is used.
 Download the [default config yaml file](https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml), and add `hostNetwork: true` in the `spec` section.